kumarde/deepakwrites/source/content/_index.md

 Asianness, technology, youth, board games, or soul-eating demons.
 I'm also a
 <a href="https://kumarde.com" target="_blank"> professor in Computer Science</a>, and this very much informs my
 writing practice.
-My work has been developed and produced all over, with some highlights including the Eugene O'Neill Theatre Center (NPC '22), the National Alliance for Musical Theatre (NAMT '22), Theo, Village Theatre, and Prospect Theatre Company.
+My work has been developed and produced all over, with some highlights including The Old Globe, the Eugene O'Neill Theatre Center (NPC '22), the National Alliance for Musical Theatre (NAMT '22), Theo, Village Theatre, and Prospect Musicals.

 I'm a MacDowell Colony fellow and I'm currently on commision by Audible Theatre and Arena Stage.